 MAZON collaborates with diverse stakeholders to showcase what’s possible: a country built on compassion, mutual support, and meaningful opportunity.
 By reflecting on the world as it is, we create a vision of what it could be — one where those in need are supported, the powerful are held to account, and hunger is a distant memory.

-Every year during Yom Kippur, we read the words, “Is this not the fast I have chosen?”
-But millions of Americans do not choose their fast.
+Each year the High Holy Days offer us a moment of reflection and renewal.
 May the sounding of the shofar call us to act on behalf of all those who are hungry in our midst.
-Please utilize MAZON’s High Holy Days materials for your family or community observances and contact Paul Sherman, Outreach Manager, with any questions.
+Please utilize MAZON’s High Holy Days materials for your family or community observances and contact Paul Sherman, Senior Outreach Manager, with any questions.

 Your community can help end hunger.